BoE ditches rate cut signal after Brexit hit to sterling

-LONDON The Bank of England scrapped its plan to cut interest rates and said borrowing costs could now move in either direction as the slide in sterling following the Brexit vote prompted it to ramp up its forecasts for growth and inflation in 2017.
+LONDON (Reuters) - The Bank of England scrapped its plan to cut interest rates, which it said could now move up or down, and raised its forecasts for 2017 growth and inflation sharply due to the slide in sterling since Britain's vote to leave the EU.

-The battered pound extended its gains on the day and British government bond prices fell after the BoE shifted to what Governor Mark Carney called "a neutral stance" on what its next move on interest rates would be.
+The battered pound rose and British government bond prices fell after the BoE shifted to what Governor Mark Carney called "a neutral stance" on what its next move would be.

-The central bank, which has come under heavy political criticism for its near-zero rates, sharply adjusted its view of when Britain's economy will feel the pain of June's referendum decision to leave the European Union.
+The Bank, which has faced political criticism for its near-zero rates, rethought its view on when Britain's economy will feel the pain of June's decision to leave the European Union.

-In a set of quarterly forecasts published on Thursday, it largely reversed its previous view of a major hit to growth next year, raising its forecast to 1.4 percent from an estimate of 0.8 percent made in August.
+In a set of forecasts on Thursday, it largely reversed its previous prediction of a major hit to growth next year which it now saw at 1.4 percent, up from an estimate of 0.8 percent made in August.
+That represented its biggest ever growth upgrade.

-But it warned that Britain's access to EU markets in the future could be "materially reduced", which would hurt growth over "a protracted period", and forecast a slower recovery for 2018 and 2019.
+But it warned that Britain's access to EU markets could be "materially reduced", which would hurt growth over "a protracted period" and forecast a slower recovery for 2018 and 2019 as significantly above-target inflation squeezed living standards.

-The BoE responded to the Brexit vote by cutting interest rates to a record low of 0.25 percent in August and restarted its massive bond-buying program for the first time since 2012.
-It said then that another rate cut was likely this year if the economy slowed as it expected.
+The BoE responded to the Brexit vote by cutting rates to a record low of 0.25 percent in August and reviving its bond-buying plan.
+It also said then that another rate cut was likely in 2016 if the economy slowed as it expected.

-Critics of the Bank, many of them supporters of the successful campaign to quit the EU, accused Carney and his fellow policymakers of overstating the potential hit to the economy from the referendum result.
+Critics, many of them Brexit supporters, accused Carney and his fellow policymakers of overstating the risks to the economy.

-Asked at a news conference about the sharp changes to the Bank's view on growth in 2017, Carney said that in "broad-brush" terms the Bank was sticking to its view made in August of what the economy will look like in three years' time.
+Asked by reporters about the big change to the 2017 growth forecast, Carney said in "broad-brush" terms the BoE was sticking to its view of the economy in three years' time.

-"We end up basically in the same place as the economy after a substantial stimulus package from the Bank of England, and from stimulus from a fairly sharp depreciation in the currency - so broad-brush, that's there," he said.

-The BoE's policymakers voted 9-0 at their November meeting to keep rates on hold at 0.25 percent, in line with economists' expectations in a Reuters poll.

-There was also unanimous support to stick with August's plans to buy a total 435 billion pounds ($542 billion) of government debt and 10 billion pounds of corporate bonds.
+The BoE's nine policymakers all voted to keep rates on hold, in line with a Reuters poll of economists.
+There was also unanimous support to stick with August's bond-buying plans.

-The Bank's forecasts showed it now expected a record overshoot of inflation above its target over the next two to three years, rising above 2.8 percent in early 2018, because of sterling's fall to a 31-year low against the U.S. dollar.
+The Bank said it now expected a record overshoot of inflation above its target over the next two to three years, peaking above 2.8 percent in early 2018, because of sterling's recent fall to a 31-year low against the U.S. dollar.

-"There are limits to the extent to which above-target inflation can be tolerated," the BoE's Monetary Policy Committee said in a statement as it forecast inflation would jump to 2.7 percent this time next year, nearly triple its current level.
+"There are limits to the extent to which above-target inflation can be tolerated," the BoE's Monetary Policy Committee said as it forecast inflation would jump to 2.7 percent this time next year, nearly triple its current level.

+"Monetary policy can respond, in either direction, to changes in the economic outlook as they unfold to ensure a sustainable return of inflation to the 2 percent target."

 Inflation was only expected to return to 2 percent in 2020.